btskinner/batch_reports/README.md

 # Making bulk reports with Bash + knitr

 This process uses a combination of Bash scripting and knitr to create state-specific reports in bulk.
-The specific example used is showing state-level unemployment trends from 2000 to 2016.
+The specific example used shows state-level unemployment trends from 2000 to 2016.
 All numbers come from the Bureau of Labor Statistics county-level estimates that have been aggregated to various levels, using labor force size as weights.